-Stanbic IBTC Supports Businesses With Bouquet Of Solutions | BizWatchNigeria.Ng
+Stanbic IBTC Supports Businesses with Bouquet Of Solutions | BizWatchNigeria.Ng

 Tailored at ensuring the security assets including funds, an Escrow account offers buyer-seller protection such that buyers can deposit their money and the Trustee or Escrow Agent initiates payment only when the seller delivers the required goods in line with the Escrow Agreement terms.
 This way, both parties in a trade deal are protected and businesses can thrive.

-Still, in line with minimising risk, Stanbic IBTC is also emphasising the need for businesses to obtain the fire and special perils insurance coverage in order to protect against unexpected loss that may arise from natural disasters or malicious intent.
+Still, in line with minimizing risk, Stanbic IBTC is also emphasizing the need for businesses to obtain the fire and special perils insurance coverage in order to protect against unexpected loss that may arise from natural disasters or malicious intent.

 Stanbic IBTC also offers its corporate client’s digital offerings such as Mobile App, Enterprise Online, *909#, Contactless POS, C’gate, PrimePay, Paywithlink and so on, to make business transactions easy and seamless.